Patbox/TextPlaceholderAPI/docs/user/text-format.md

 ## Structure

-Formatting is build on concept of tags.
+Formatting is built on concept of tags.

 ??? warning inline end "Nesting Quotations"